-Enterprise Engagement: Foundation and Framework
+Enterprise Engagement: The Foundation and Framework for the Implementation of Stakeholder Capitalism

 For decades, it was easy to ignore the issue of engagement because engagement was hard to define and almost impossible to measure.
 But for a growing number of organizations, the question now isn’t if engagement matters, but how to make it happen.
+Now that the world has discovered the concept of Stakeholder Capitalism, the field of Enterprise Engagement provides a roadmap for its practical application in business.

 For a Youtube version of this overview presented by Bruce Bolger, founder of the Enterprise Engagement Alliance, click here.